Mosamorphing/WTF-React/08_Hooks/readme.md

 export default Users;
 ```

-What we did here was just stating that we get t the users page, fetch some set of data from the users endpoint and then display them to the client.
-Since we used an empty dependeny, this effect is only going to be seen once when the page is loaded.
+What we did here was just stating that we get the users page, fetch some set of data from the users endpoint and then display them to the client.
+Since we used an empty dependency, this effect is only going to be seen once when the page is loaded.
 If we passed in an array of dependencies, it is going to run everytime any of the dependencies change.
 For example;

 ```javascript
 function User({ id }) {